 Children starting school should find it an enjoyable experience.
-Any work they bring home could be talked about and praised.
+Any work they bring home could be talked about and praised for tyhe work tjhey have put in to creating it.

 Caregivers can help by listening to the children, hearing them read, and reading to them.

 We like you to be involved in our programme, and you are invited to join various activities.
 We also invite parents or grandparents to be on our reading roster for one to one reading with the children.

 Reading books are taken home most nights.
 A Reading Bag is part of their stationery and is used to take reading books home at night.